l3r8yJ/l3r8yj.github.io/pages/about.md

 My main activity is contributing to open source projects: [**Objectionary**](https://github.com/objectionary), [**EO-CQRS**](https://github.com/eo-cqrs).
 Also have [my own](/pets/).
 Perhaps you will also find them interesting.
 Therefore, you are always welcome to send pull request!
 <br/>

 I study at the university.
 I'm majoring in software engineering.
-I would not say that the knowledge I'm getting here is in any way relevant, but that's a topic for a separate conversation.

 ![pic](/assets/images/about.png)